 The Privilege Elevation and Delegation Management module displays information about the Total Elevations.
 The data that is logged in this view includes Username, Reason, Request date, and Action and Duration.

-Pressing the Elevate button will elevate the user or will display a Reason for elevation popup to be sent to the HEIMDAL Dashboard.
+Pressing the Elevate button will elevate the user or will display a Reason for elevation pop-up to be sent to the HEIMDAL Dashboard.

 PRIVILEGE ELEVATION AND DELEGATION MANAGEMENT view

 The Privileges & App Control - Privilege Elevation and Delegation Management view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the elevation requests, the processes that are running during the elevations, and the Zero-Trust processes that are executed in your environment.
-On the top, you see a statistic regarding the number of Pending Requests, and the number of used Admin Rights.
+At the top, you see a statistic regarding the number of Pending Requests and the number of used Admin Rights.

 The collected information is placed in the following views: Pending Approvals, History, Most Escalated Process, Most Escalating Hostname, Compliance, and Zero-Trust Execution Protection.